Infidelity Counselling in Calgary | Betrayal Care

 Your first step is a free 15-minute consultation, which you can book online.
 From there we find a time that works for you, and therapy can usually begin within 24 to 48 hours, without the long waits common in much of the public system.

 Yes.
-Alongside in-person sessions in Calgary, we work with clients across Alberta by secure video, including Edmonton, Red Deer, Lethbridge, and the Fort McMurray region.
+Alongside in-person sessions in Calgary, we work with clients across Alberta by secure video, including Airdrie, Cochrane, Okotoks, Chestermere, Red Deer, Lethbridge, Edmonton, and Fort McMurray.
 The care is the same either way.

 Do I have to share all the details of the affair?